 A third team intends to organise cooperation between insurance companies, pharmaceutical companies and hospitals.
-In the course of this cooperation between the public and private sectors, the group plan to streamline the path taken by medicines from production, through transport and on to distribution.
+In the course of this cooperation between the public and private sectors, the group plans to streamline the path taken by medicines from production, through transport and on to distribution.
 The aim is to lower prices sustainably and, according to Viktoria Rabovskaja, ‘make the treatment of NCDs accessible and affordable for a broad section of the population’.

 In April 2017, selected entrepreneurs wishing to take their business models further will travel to Kenya in order to optimise their ideas in cooperation with GIZ in the country setting.
 Once again, the 5th lab of tomorrow has smoothed the path to economic and development cooperation.
 This is also how Christian Hagemann, responsible officer at BMZ, sees it: ‘With the lab of tomorrow we offer businesses an innovative platform.
 This is where they can develop sustainable business models as solutions to development challenges.’